-- 1. Students who have tested positive for COVID-19 - 2.
-Students who were away on a school-approved trip - 3.
-Students who were away for University interviews - 4.
-Students who were required to take University Entrance Exams - 5.
-Students who were approved to participate in Sporting or Musical events - 6.
-Students who have not completed the minimum number of CAs as indicated below: - For Middle and Upper School: Students must have at least two CAs in all of their subject(s) (excluding Greek and Turkish in Year 6) - For Lower School: Students must have at least 2 CAs in (a) Core subjects, (b) Science and (c) Modern Languages and at least one CA in other subjects
+- Students who have tested positive for COVID-19 19 or any other type of infectious condition and have been absent for more than 4 days - Students who were away on a school-approved trip - Students who were away for University interviews - Students who were required to take University Entrance Exams - Students who were approved to participate in Sporting or Musical events - Students who have not completed the minimum number of CAs as indicated below:

+For Middle and Upper School: Students must have at least two CAs in all their subject(s) (excluding Greek and Turkish in Year 6).

+For Lower School: Students must have at least 2 CAs in (a) Core subjects, (b) Science and (c) Modern Languages and at least one CA in other subjects.

-Students that miss a common assessment do not have the opportunity to sit the CA at another time, unless they fall in one of the categories listed above.
+Students who miss a common assessment do not have the opportunity to sit the CA at another time unless they fall in one of the categories listed above.

-Students who do not take the CA will be given the CA as a take-home test, and the teacher will mark and return the script back with feedback so the student can assess their knowledge and move forward with planning their work.
+Students who do not take the CA will be given the CA as a take-home test, and the teacher will mark and return the script with feedback so the student can assess their knowledge and move forward with planning their work.
 A missed CA will not count towards the term grade in progress reports.